Skip to main content

 We ran to Rio.

-Over a year travelling through Latin America and our savings was far below the red line.
+Over a year of travelling through Latin America our savings were far below the red line.

 Brazil itself is one of the biggest countries in the world; it should really be its own continent.
-For that reason, we knew we couldn’t visit Brazil to its fullest sure that would take another 6 months at least.
-But we couldn’t come all this way south and not see such such the spectacular country.
+For that reason, we knew we couldn’t visit Brazil to its fullest, sure that would take another 6 months at least.
+But we couldn’t come all this way south and not see such a spectacular country.

 A country that has built its way through the thick of the Amazon jungle, a country that despite its huge dangers and safety concerns (tell anyone you are going and be prepared for the warnings) or its obvious class divide, poverty, government corruption and extremely diverse culture (prepare the Portuguese) is, as you would expect, the most beautiful, unusual, unpredictable and mesmerising continents (we have decided it should be one and so let’s fake it ‘til it makes it).

 While still in Argentina, we sat listening to the gasps and shocks of every other traveller who heard we were not going further South to visit Patagonia.
-It made us concerned as to whether we should blow more of our budget, bite the frostbite, invest in some weather permitting clothes and equipment (we camp a lot!) and stick out the thumb to see a stunning and natural world wonder.
+It made us concerned as to whether we should blow more of our budget, bite the frostbite, invest in some weather-permitting clothes and equipment (we camp a lot!) and stick out our thumb to see a stunning and natural world wonder.

 We debated, we flipped coins, we researched and we stared at our remaining budget knowing too well we still had to make it to Southeast Asia on pennies.
 And so we sat on the fence.

 But then Rio saved the day.
-It decided for us.
-Our relief when we realised that if we went straight to Brazil’s beach city, we would be just in time for one of the biggest parties and celebrations around the world – Carnaval – how lucky were we.
+It was decided for us.
+Our relief when we realised that if we went straight to Brazil’s beach city, we would be just in time for one of the biggest parties and celebrations around the world – Carnaval – how lucky we were.

 We ran to the festivities, we ran to the most famous beaches around the globe, we ran to the jungle city, and what you could call ‘the capital of the Amazon’, we ran to the biggest corner of South America.